haoxuhao/haoxuhao.github.io/index.md

-**Hao Xu** have obtained the bachelor's degree (2018) and master's degree (2021) from Southeast University, Nanjing, China.
-Now, He is working on recommender system (particulaly in GPU-related performance engineering) at Pinduoduo a large e-commerce company in China.
-His major interests are in  evolutionary computing, GPU computing, and machine learning.
+**Hao Xu** obtained the bachelor's degree (2018) and master's degree (2021) from Southeast University, China.
+Now, He's working on recommender system (particulaly in GPU-related performance engineering) at Pinduoduo a large e-commerce company in China.
+His major research interests are in evolutionary computing, GPU computing, and machine learning.
 Here's the [resume](other/files/resume_haoxu.pdf).

 ## Publications